|

 Body and

-legs need covering, this affords some protection from the rocks, thistles
+legs need covering, affording some protection from the rocks,

 and nettles you will undoubtedly encounter!
 Again, trials